Aryesh10/Option-chain-data-retreival-and-analysis-using-NSE-API/README.md

 - **Credentials**: NSE's API does not require credentials but may limit or block access for high-volume requests.

 ## AI Tools Used

+- Used ChatGPT for refining the code and detecting errors
+- Used ChatGPT for learning about the working of NSE api
+- Used ChatGPT for refining my readme document